 - The Arizona Ranger

 This was a morally complicated decision for me because while he may be on a different point on the spectrum than Sheriff Pat Garrett, the Arizona Ranger is still kind of a cop.
-The Arizona Rangers are interesting to read about and it seems that the one in this song would be from the short lived 1905-1909 iteration of the company.
-If you have that historical context then it makes sense in the story that people would be immediately impressed with him.
-More importantly though, he has a big iron on his hip (a big iron on his hip).
+The Arizona Rangers were an elite force and it seems that the one in this song would be from the short lived 1905-1909 iteration of the company.
+If you have that historical context then it makes sense that people would be immediately impressed with him.
+More importantly, he has a big iron on his hip (a big iron on his hip).
 He is also explicitly called the “handsome ranger” and again, no verdict on whether Texas Red was hot.
 True strength is not having a big iron on your hip, but knowing when to use it and this guy knows when the moment is right.
 Daddy.

 - The guy that NTR’d the guy getting hanged TONIGHT

 Also known as “that good for nothing man.”
 To hammer in more about how the narrator of “They’re Hanging Me Tonight” is the absolute worst, he pays lip service to feeling bad about killing his ex girlfriend but still is very insistent that we should hate this unnamed guy who cucked him.
 Flo was smart enough to leave her creep of a boyfriend and we only have said creep’s word that her new guy was bad so I feel we can probably extrapolate that he was much hotter, cooler, and nicer than the man getting hanged TONIGHT.
 But, I mean, he is unfortunately dead.